RedHatNordicsSA/ansible-roadshow/labs/lab-7/README.md

 :boom: Then go ahead and put the information into the create project page.
 ![Create a project](../../content/images/create-project.png)

-:exclamation: Please note that we've select the _Update on launch_ so that when a playbook launch from this Git repository we ensure that we have the latest version available.
+:exclamation: Please note that we've selected the _Update on launch_ so that when a playbook is launched from this Git repository we ensure that we have the latest version available.
 Also that we select _Clean_ to ensure we get a fresh download of everything.

 :boom: Verify that the project has synced with your Git repository by checking the details shown below.
 ![Project has synced](../../content/images/project-synced.png)